zwinship/visualizing-experimental-econ-theory/README.md

 I probably worked for longer than I should have on this animation, so I wanted to share it for anyone interested!
 I thought it was pretty cool!

-The video walks through the **theoretical predictions** of our experiment—covering the game-theoretic structure, equilibrium intuition, and the math behind what we expected participants to do.
+The video walks through the **theoretical predictions** of our experiment, covering the game-theoretic structure, equilibrium intuition, and the math behind what we expected participants to do.
 I went for a **3Blue1Brown-inspired** visual style because I wanted the formal theory to feel more intuitive and engaging!

 The animation was used as a **background visual during a live presentation**, with key details explained verbally.
 Some labels and annotations are therefore omitted, as they were provided through narration rather than on-screen text.